Since 2017

 Step 3

-4. Salt the meat on both sides and sprinkle with pepper.
-Apply mayonnaise on the fillet and spread it so that the meat doesn't dry out, apply mayonnaise on both sides for proper finished moisture.
+4. I salt the meat on both sides and sprinkle it with freshly ground black pepper.
+I apply mayonnaise to the fillet and spread it with a silicone brush; so that the meat does not turn out dry, I apply the mayonnaise on both sides.
+The mayonnaise acts as a protective film that keeps the juices inside the meat.

 Step 4